 So choose to recycle!
 Reduce, Reuse, Recycle!

 What materials are recyclable?
 Create a list of recyclable materials and find the major groups that are recycled.
-This is a useful link: http://www.metrokc.gov/dnr/kidsweb/master_list.htm.
+This is a useful link: LIST of RECYCLABLE MATERIALS in the US.
 After making your list, try making choices between recycling, composting, charity, or true garbage.
+Take the Recycling Quiz and find out if you have learned everything you need to know about proper recycling!!
 Instead of throwing something away, think of a creative way to reuse it.

 Choose recycling!
 Choose composting!
 Choose charity!
 Choose reuse!

 First, take a home recycling survey: http://www.dnr.state.wi.us/recyquiz.htm.
 Next, think of ways to reduce your waste.